realm/realm-java/README.md

 Java
 ====

-This is the Java language binding for TightDB.
+This is the TightDB language binding for Java.

 After you have installed the dependencies listed below, you can proceed to build and install the language binding.